chrisosaurus/icarus/docs/language/mutability/proposal_three/permissions.md

 this program will output '14' and then '15'

-note that `&l.append(@a)` is really saying 'append may store or mutate a, and a may now be stored and mutated through &l`
+note that `&l.append(@x)` is really saying 'append may store or mutate x, and a may now be stored and mutated through &l`